Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/27/2024 - <br>
 Worked on creation of new wiki page for Functional Requirements List (Iteration 2) and updated few changes

+I have made a few changes to our requirements engineering list and modified the document.